http://www.miami.edu/sonhs

 Grading: GRD.

-Initial integration and synthesis course of advanced knowledge and skills for interdisciplinary anesthesia nursing care.
-Selected topics and clinical case studies include collaborative-decision-making, effective communication, planning and evaluation for patients with complex problems and conditions across the lifespan.
-With continual guidance, students assume greater responsibility for culturally competent and interdisciplinary anesthesia care.
+This course involves the integration and synthesis of advanced knowledge and skills for interdisciplinary anesthesia nursing care.
+Selected topics and clinical case studies include collaborative decision-making, effective communication, planning and evaluation for patients with complex problems and conditions across the lifespan.
+With continuous guidance, students assume greater responsibility for culturally competent and interdisciplinary anesthesia care.

 Components: LEC.